shoelace-style/shoelace/source/docs/tabs.md

   </div>
 </div>

-### Events
+### Interactivity

-Tabs require `shoelace.js` to make them interactive.
-You don’t need to initialize them.
-Simply include the script and everything “just works.”
+Tabs require `shoelace.js` for interactivity.
+You don’t need to initialize anything.
+Just include the script and everything “just works.”

 There is no JavaScript API.
 Shoelace’s philosophy believes that custom components should act like native components as much as possible.
-You can, however, listen for various events:
+You can, however, listen for various events.

 - `show` – Fires when a tab is shown.
 The second callback argument is a reference to the respective tab pane.
 - `hide` – Fires when a tab is hidden.
 The second callback argument is a reference to the respective tab pane.